-Men's Nautical clothing Nautical sweater Seaman sweater SAINT JAMES Nautical clothing Nautical sweaters Nautical sweater CANCALE II Uni
+Men's Nautical clothing Nautical sweater Seaman sweater SAINT JAMES Nautical clothing Nautical sweaters Fisherman sweater CANCALE II Uni

 These merchants wore an item of clothing that made them recognizable from a distance: the striped sweater.